Frequently Asked Questions

 What degree will I earn from the program?

-Upon completion of the program, you will earn a master of science in workforce training and development degree.
+Upon completion of the program, you will earn a master of science in human captial development degree.

-May I enroll even though my undergraduate degree is not related to workforce training and development?
+May I enroll even though my undergraduate degree is not related to human capital development?

-May I start the program if I am not in a workforce training and development-related career?
+May I start the program if I am not in a human capital and development-related career?

 Yes.
 Many of our students are not yet in the field, but are looking to gain knowledge and skills to become more marketable in a new career path.

 Is it possible to complete any courses without visiting The University of Southern Mississippi campus?

 Yes.
 This program is in executive format, which means you can complete some of your degree requirements by participating in online courses.
 Other courses will be completed through a combination of online interaction with other students and the instructor, and weekend, in-person class meetings.
 However, it is not possible to complete the entire program without visiting the Southern Miss Gulf Coast campus.